Bombay Talkies (film): Sheila Ki Jawaani

 A 12-year-old child (played by Naman Jain) named Vicky aspires to be a Bollywood dancer.
-Vicky's father (Ranvir Shorey) however wants his kid to follow typically masculine sports, be "tough" and be a football player.
+Vicky's father however wants his kid to follow typically masculine sports, be "tough" and be a football player.
 Vicky is a Katrina Kaif fan and loves dancing to "Sheila Ki Jawani."
 When the parents leave the house, Vicky dresses up like 'Sheila' and starts dancing.
 Vicky is caught when the parents return, and is rebuked for dressing in women's clothes.
 During a TV interview, Vicky hears Katrina Kaif talk about breaking conventions of society and following dreams regardless of the obstacles that come in one's way, and that sometimes, one must keep their dreams a secret at the start.
 Vicky is encouraged by Katrina's words.
 Meanwhile, Vicky's sister wants to go on a school trip but is refused Rs.
 2000 by their father because he had already spent funds on the Vicky's football training.
 She is rather disappointed that the parents are so focused on her sibling's football training when it's clear Vicky doesn't even enjoy football.
 Vicky realizes how unfair this is, and offers to perform to collect money for her trip.
 They then decide to organize a small ticketed event for the neighbourhood at an old garage, where Vicky dances to his favourite tunes.